CianciarusoCataldo/mobrix-ui/docs/components/molecules/Review/props.md

 <br>

-if `true`, rate icons will be showed vertically - extended from [Rater component](../../atoms/Rater/props.md#vertical)
+if `true`, rate icons will be displayed vertically - extended from [Rater component](../../atoms/Rater/props.md#vertical)

 <br>